 Today’s contextual ads are a version of pay-per-click whereby banner ads display on web pages that are relevant to the content on the ad.
 For example, if you advertise sandals on a travel website, ads will only show on pages or posts about beach getaways, not pages or posts pertaining to skiing – even when both topics reside on the same website.
 With AI, these contextual ads will be up-levelled to include the current linear platforms (websites) as well as non-linear platforms (traditional and online TV).

 The potential of AI-driven contextual ad placement for non-linear applications is uncapped.
 Imagine the possibilities when brands pair ads to relevant characters within a show.
 One such example would be a shoe company targeting skateboarders by placing contextual ads only after scenes where Tony Hawk appears.

 “INSTEAD OF ANTICIPATING WHAT THE CUSTOMER WANTS, AS WE DO TODAY, AI CAN HELP US DELIVER JUST THE “INGREDIENTS” OF THE CONTENT AND ALLOW CONSUMERS TO DICTATE THE NUANCES.”

 AI for Impression and Engagement Tracking

-Capabilities such as these allow AI to measure impressions and engagement in ways that was never possible before and allows media outlets and events to deliver significant metrics that help prove ROI such as:
+Capabilities such as these allow AI to measure impressions and engagement in ways that were never possible before and allow media outlets and events to deliver significant metrics that help prove ROI such as:

 - Capturing visibility of brand and brand elements across different platforms; live streaming, highlight reels, and product placements